• Home

 Notifications control

-With the PM we then wrote up the Notifications epics and individual stories and took these into the next planning session.
-We prioritised a few stories that we thought would be lower effort, but potentially high value - these included adding more active prompts with new copy to the onboarding flow and showing a bottom-sheet prompt on the Curriculum tab.
-The remaining stories were moved into a follow-up sprint where we would take on the control screen and the idea of batching notifications for replies and likes.
+With the PM, we drafted Notifications epics and stories for the next planning session.
+We prioritised low-effort, high-value tasks like adding active prompts with new copy to onboarding and a bottom-sheet prompt on the Curriculum tab.
+Remaining stories moved to a follow-up sprint for the control screen and batching notifications for replies and likes.

 The new features were delivered over a single 2-week sprint.